neoclaw-ai/neoclaw/README.md

 [![Build](https://img.shields.io/github/actions/workflow/status/neoclaw-ai/neoclaw/ci.yml?branch=main&style=flat-square)](https://github.com/neoclaw-ai/neoclaw/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square)](LICENSE)

 NeoClaw is a self-hosted AI assistant that runs as a Telegram bot on your own server.
 No subscription, no SaaS — just a single binary, your API key, and full control.
-It connects to [Anthropic](https://anthropic.com) directly, or to any model on [OpenRouter](https://openrouter.ai).
+It connects to Anthropic directly, or to any model on [OpenRouter](https://openrouter.ai).

-Built as a lean alternative to [OpenClaw](https://github.com/openclaw/openclaw).
+NeoClaw is a lightweight, secure alternative to OpenClaw.
 OpenClaw sends your full conversation history with every request — sessions that grow to 50,000+ tokens — which is why users regularly see $50–200/month API bills.
 NeoClaw's context management and built-in cost controls bring that to $3–15/month.

+NeoClaw is hardened with battle-tested security by default.
+Your bot cannot delete your important files.
+You're in complete control over what commands run and what websites are accessed.

 **[→ Get started in 5 minutes](#-quick-start)**